DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

    The second characters is an identifier that refers to one of the eight teeth in that area.

    Early on in the project we represented the tooth identifier using a string, for example `"42"` (4 is the quadrant, 2 is the identifier).
-   As the project grow we stared to use this tooth identifier in many different places in the project.
+   As the project grew we stared to use this tooth identifier in many different places in the project.
    In every place where the identifier was used we had to make sure the tooth identifier was properly validated.
-   The reuse of the string type made it unclear of what the tooth identifier represents, and it affected the readability of our code.
+   The reuse of the string type made it unclear of what the tooth identifier represented, and it affected the readability of our code.

    This is a clear example of [primitive obsession](https://refactoring.guru/smells/primitive-obsession).
    In this post we will describe how we mitigated this problem in the context of ASP.Net Webb API where we use Entity Framework.